Account Take-over or Account Takeover Fraud and why it’s not the same as identity theft.

 What is loyalty fraud?

 Loyalty fraud, also known as rewards fraud, rewards abuse, and interaction fraud, is when a bad actor cashes the legitimate user’s stored points rewards, miles – or another type of company-provided benefits – to make a monetary profit.
 This way of making a profit from account takeover has been gaining muscle because of its discretion.
 Loyalty fraud is on the rise because users don’t monitor their points as often as they check their credit card transactions.
+They also may have an alert set up for suspicious credit card transactions but not loyalty account transactions.
 This gives bad actors more time to commit fraud before they get caught.

 What is bank account fraud?